 How close should you sleep to a humidifier?
-As a matter of the fact, placing the humidifier in your space might be confusing, especially when you cannot get enough knowledge on this topic through its manual.
+Placing the humidifier in your space might be confusing, especially when you cannot get enough knowledge on this topic through its manual.

 How Close Should You Sleep to a Humidifier?

 You must be wondering if it is safe to sleep near the humidifier and create any potential damage to your room.
 Here you will learn where to place the humidifier in your room to have a healthy environment.

 Most bedrooms need more space.
 So how close should you sleep to a humidifier?
 Is the dilemma.
 Always consider some ultrasonic units, which can create condensation if overused.
 You must be surprised that excessive humidity can mold soft furnishings and wooden surfaces in confined spaces.
 Sometimes you can also observe the dampness.
 Instead, you can use an evaporative model.